anish289/spotifycater/cater_app/README.md

-# Spotify Accounts Authentication Examples

-This project contains basic demos showing the different OAuth 2.0 flows for [authenticating against the Spotify Web API](https://developer.spotify.com/web-api/authorization-guide/).

-These examples cover:

-* Authorization Code flow
-* Client Credentials flow
-* Implicit Grant flow
+# SpotifyCater

+Welcome!
+This app allows you to access your favorite tracks as of recently with the click of a button.

 ## Installation

-These examples run on Node.js.
-On [its website](http://www.nodejs.org/download/) you can find instructions on how to install it.
-You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm.
+You must install Node.js for this app to run. [click here](http:/www.nodejs.org/download/) to find instructions to install it.

-Once installed, clone the repository and install its dependencies running:
+After Node.js is installed, clone the repo and install dependencies with:

     $ npm install

 ### Using your own credentials
+In order to run this application, you must follow these instructions taken from the Spotify developers themselves to access your own client id and client secret to enter into app.js.
+The instructions will follow:

 You will need to register your app and get your own credentials from the Spotify for Developers Dashboard.

 To do so, go to [your Spotify for Developers Dashboard](https://beta.developer.spotify.com/dashboard) and create your application.
 For the examples, we registered these Redirect URIs: